Bobs Worth On Track For Back-To-Back Gold Cup Victories

 By Charlie McCann

-A winner at the Cheltenham for the last three years (Albert Bartlett 2011, RSA 2012, Gold Cup 2013) the horse may not have captured the imagination of the public yet as he is not the flashiest of animals but he is a dour, relentless galloper, safe, if not spectacular, jumper and I think he is the one to beat.
+A winner at the for the last three years (Albert Bartlett 2011, RSA 2012, Gold Cup 2013) the horse may not have captured the imagination of the public yet as he is not the flashiest of animals but he is a dour, relentless galloper, safe, if not spectacular, jumper and I think he is the one to beat.

 Having backed Royal Irish Hussar for the Triumph Hurdle earlier in the season I am loath to desert him at the eleventh hour, but he was very disappointing at last time and, although excuses were given for the below par run, he is reluctantly overlooked.

-Preference is for Calipto (1.30) who has impressed in winning both starts for since coming over from France and is taken to get one on the board for the former Champion trainer who, at the time of writing, has had a frustrating first half of the meeting.
+Preference is for Calipto (1.30) who has impressed in winning both starts for Paul since coming over from France and is taken to get one on the board for the former Champion trainer who, at the time of writing, has had a frustrating first half of the meeting.

-One of my of the meeting is Cheltenian (2.05) each way in the County Hurdle.
-The selection is only 3lbs higher than when finishing fourth in the Betfair Hurdle last time on ground he would have hated and he must have a leading chance on this better ground.
+One of my bets of the meeting is Cheltenian (2.05) each way in the County Hurdle.
+The selection is only 3lbs higher than when finishing fourth in the last time on ground he would have hated and he must have a leading chance on this better ground.
 Note we are paying 5 places on the race at BetVictor and, at the time of writing, the Philip Hobbs-trained runner is 9/1 for what is always an ultra-competitive heat.

 At a bigger price the ground is coming right for Montbazon (20/1) of Alan King who returned from a long lay-off when down the field at Newbury but is another for whom the spring ground is a positive.

-There are many across the Irish Sea who believe Briar Hill, last year's Bumper winner, is a certainty for the Albert Bartlett Novices' Hurdle but I'm not convinced that Willie Mullins will have a clean sweep of the Novice Hurdle division and think Briar Hill might fail where Vautor and Faugheen have succeeded.
+There are many across the Irish Sea who believe Briar Hill, last year’s Bumper winner, is a certainty for the Albert Bartlett Novices’ Hurdle but I’m not convinced that Willie will have a clean sweep of the Novice Hurdle division and think Briar Hill might fail where Vautor and Faugheen have succeeded.

 Marginal preference is for Kings Palace (2.40) of David Pipe; the horse looked a potential superstar when scoring over C&D earlier in the season and the yard will be looking for revenge following the disappointing run of Red Sherlock on Wednesday in the Neptune.